theedov/Urgence/README.md

 # Urgence
-The Urgence was the final capstone project to finish our Bachelor’s degree.
+The Urgence was the final capstone project to finish my Bachelor’s degree.

 The idea was a smart camera built using **Raspberry Pi** that would detect if a person collapsed using **motion detection & machine learning**, and notify the user using **push notification**.